TimMonko/urssi-docs/docs/docstrings.md

 ## Typing

-I'm not here to endorse Typing as the "correct" way to write Python.
+I am not here to endorse Typing as the "correct" way to write Python (indeed, I'm hesistant with some perspectives towards typing).
 BUT, I am here to show you how (minimally) typing your code greatly helps.
 Typing can also show up in IDEs, which helps users and developers work with your code.

 ```python
 def threshold_otsu_minimum(img, min_value = None):